 The legal custody determines a parent responsible for guidance, control and making decisions about child’s life events (such as healthcare, education or religious facets).
 If the family court awards joint legal custody, it means that both parents are obligated to take part in raising a child in this manner and in this case, spouses have to find a way to work along despite their personal problems.

 Physical custody defines where the child will reside and which parent gets to take care of him every day.
 Joint physical custody can be quite of a problem for a child, because it suggests that a child should live with both parents, which is technically hard to manage in most cases.
-For any help or tips you can contact divorce attorney orange county.
+Browse around this site for more information.

 The leading policy of every state’s family law is to arrange custody according to the best interest of a child, keeping in mind that children should have both parents as a part of their lives.
 In California divorce attorney orange county If parents work along fine, joint custody is recommended.
 Otherwise, family court awards sole custody to one parent and parenting time to another one, considering numerous aspects before setting final decision.